-Use Cases for the HEAT Software Integration with BeyondTrust Remote Support
+Use Cases for the Ivanti Service Manager Integration with BeyondTrust Remote Support

-You must purchase this integration separately from both your BeyondTrust software and your HEAT Software solution.
+You must purchase this integration separately for both your Remote Support software and your Ivanti Service Manager solution.
 For more information, contact BeyondTrust sales.

 Generate Session Key